MUSHROOM WORLD

 Cup fungi

-Cup fungi are a group of fungi characterized by their cup-shaped fruiting bodies, which resemble small, often colorful bowls or cups.
-These fungi typically belong to the Ascomycota phylum and are known for their diverse colors and habitats.
+Cup fungi are a group of fungi characterized by their cup-shaped fruiting bodies, which resemble small, often colourful bowls or cups.
+These fungi typically belong to the Ascomycota phylum and are known for their diverse colours and habitats.
 They are commonly found growing on decaying wood, leaf litter, or in soil.

 Fungi that doesn't fit into any previous category